matloff/fasteR/README.md

 ```

 But there are several columns like this, and we'd like to avoid doing
-this all by hand.
-(What if there were several *hundred* such columns?)
+this all repeatedly by hand.
+(What if there were several *hundred* such
+columns?)
 Instead, we'd like to do this *programmatically*.
-This can be done with
+This can be
-R's **for** loop construct.
+done with R's **for** loop construct.

 Let's first check which columns seem appropriate for recoding.